DigitalPublishingToolkit/TOD27-Final-Corrections/md/02chapter1.md

 enthusiastically spent their time producing short digital films that they shared with the world through their blogs.
-YouTube was still in its infancy, social media did not exist and, to use a common internet meme, ‘Pluto was still a planet’.[^02chapter1_36] And yet, this tiny community was ambitiously trying to create a new grammar, a fresh aesthetic and a genuinely sharing community of practice around the idea of ‘videoblogging’.
+YouTube was still in its infancy, social media did not exist and, to use a common internet meme, Pluto was still a planet.[^02chapter1_36] And yet, this tiny community was ambitiously trying to create a new grammar, a fresh aesthetic and a genuinely sharing community of practice around the idea of ‘videoblogging’.